janwilmans/nullptr/_posts/2018-02-22-phantom-types.md

     }

 Here it would have been nice to overload the method 'getWorkingHours' with arguments of different type for 'day' or 'week'.
-It turns out this is actually not all that hard, let have the enum class do its thing:
+It turns out this is actually not all that hard, lets have the enum class do its thing:

     enum class Days;  // notice: enum declarations without any specific values enum class Weeks;